Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: Conclusion

 \section{Conclusion}

 In this work, we presented \datasetName, a collection of text datasets and linguistic annotations that capture features of interest at the intersection of language, affective science, cognition, and social science.
 We make all artifacts of \datasetName available, along with the associated code.
+Notably, several recent works already use \datasetName, including sentence-level annotations of social perception dimensions \cite{ayesh-etal-2026-warmth-competence-sentences}, analyses of emotion expression across the lifespan in social media \cite{teodorescu-etal-2026-emotion}, and analyses for large-scale lexical norms for warmth and trust \cite{mohammad-2025-words}, and anxiety \cite{mohammad-2026-worrylex}.

 Additionally, we presented several representative analyses that reflect the potential of this dataset to answer fundamental research questions on the nature of affect, cognition, and behavior, using the rich signals encoded in language as data.
 Affective Scientists, for example, can use this resource to map the evolution of emotion word usage with age and social culture, study which emotions are most commonly associated with a focus on the self vs the other, the strength of the connection between bodily awareness and affective states, and the downstream impacts of such patterns on the mental and physical health of populations.
 The social media datasets in \datasetName can be used to answer central questions in computational social science on how social concepts are perceived and talked about in different sub-networks, and the change in these perceptions over time and in relation to real-world events.
 The inclusion of AI-generated texts enables a comparison of the ways in which large language models imitate or differ from human usage of natural language at an aggregate level, along dimensions such as emotion and cogitation, as well more fine-grained analyses of the dynamics of human-LLM conversations.